benjaminlread/blr-sandbox/checklistforwrittenwork.md

 layout: page
 title: Checklist for Students Submitting Written Work
 ---
-- [ ] First page has your name, the date, the name of the class, and your email address
+<input type="checkbox"> First page has your name, the date, the name of the class, and your email address
 - [ ] Body text is in 11- or 12-point type, and is double-spaced
 - [ ] Pages have 1-inch or larger margins on all four sides
 - [ ] If more than one page in length, each page is numbered